Arjun4522/internet-measurement-network/README.md

 ## 🔄 DBOS - Distributed Business Operating System

 A new Go-based microservice has been developed to handle persistent storage and state management for the Internet Measurement Network system.
-The DBOS service provides:
+The DBOS service is now dockerized and integrated into the main docker-compose setup.
+The service provides:

 ### Features
 - **Runtime State Management** - Agents, requests, module states